-(5) the administrator;

-(6) the alternate administrator; and

-(7) the chief financial officer.
+(5) the chief financial officer.

+(h) Before issuing a license, HHSC considers the background and qualifications of the administrator and alternate administrator in accordance with §558.244 (relating Administrator Qualifications and Conditions and Supervising Nurse Qualifications).

-(h) DADS may deny an application for an initial license or for renewal of a license if any person described in subsection (g) of this section:
+(i) HHSC may deny an application for an initial license or for renewal of a license if a person described in subsection (g) or (h) of this section:

 (1) on the date of the application: